 Abstract: According to a view I'll call Epistemic Normativism (EN), knowledge is normative in the same sense in which paradigmatically normative properties like justification are normative.
 This paper argues against EN in two stages and defends a positive non-normativist alternative.
 After clarifying the target in §1, I consider in §2 some arguments for EN from the premise that knowledge entails justification (the “Entailment Thesis”).
 I first raise some worries about inferring constitution from entailment.
 I then rehearse the reasons why some epistemologists reject the Entailment Thesis and argue that a non-normativist picture provides the best explanation of all the intuitions surrounding this thesis, favorable and unfavorable.
 On this picture, human knowledge is a structured non-normative complex that has as one of its parts a justification-making property, analogous in role to good-making properties like pleasurableness.
 After giving three arguments against EN in §3 and answering an objection in §4, I turn in §5 to further develop the positive view sketched in §2.
 In §6, I take stock and conclude.

-Abstract: Some epistemologists and philosophers of mind claim that the perceptual acquaintance relation of which object-seeing and feature-seeing are special cases is the basis of perceptual knowledge.
-This paper argues that despite its externalist credentials, this view fails owing to problems resembling those for old-fashioned acquaintance foundationalism.
-After introducing the view in Section 1, Section 2 considers why its defenders deny that some apparent cases in which one has perceptual knowledge without having the required kinds of acquaintance are counterexamples, detailing their case for lurking inferential epistemology in some of these examples.
-Section 3 argues that this strategy fails in many other cases.
-While there is a computational tale that might be deemed `inferential' in these cases, there is no corresponding tale in epistemic structure, not even in a minimal sense compatible with rejecting what Siegel (2017) calls the `Reckoning Model' of inference.
-Section 4 offers a deeper argument, maintaining that this view faces a dilemma.
-Section 5 concludes that while non-epistemic perception might be part of some story about knowledge acquisition, its role will be merely technological.
+Abstract: Some epistemologists and philosophers of mind hold that the non-epistemic perceptual relation of which feature-seeing and object-seeing are special cases is the foundation of perceptual knowledge.
+This paper argues that such relations are best understood as having only a technological role in explaining perceptual knowledge.
+After introducing the opposing view in §1, §2 considers why its defenders deny that some cases in which one has perceptual knowledge without the relevant acquaintance relations are counterexamples, detailing their case for lurking inferential epistemology. §§3-4 suggest that this strategy fails in many other cases.
+While there is a computational tale that might be deemed ‘inferential’ in these cases, there is no corresponding tale in epistemic structure, not even if one rejects what Siegel (2017) calls the ‘Reckoning Model’ of inference. §5 offers a more fundamental dilemma. §6 concludes that there is only a technological role for non-epistemic perception in grounding perceptual knowledge, but allows that it might play a more-than-technological role elsewhere.

 Abstract: Ordinary thought recognizes many ways of knowing a fact: one can see, remember, intuit, deduce, or read online that some fact obtains, for example.
 But fundamentally speaking, how many ways of knowing are there?
 Most epistemologists are pluralists: they think several ways are equally fundamental.
 But I prefer a form of monism I call presentationalism.
 According to presentationalism, all ways of knowing a fact involve presentations of that fact, and the converse of the factive presentation relation is the sole fundamental way of knowing.
 I defend presentationalism on the basis of its simplicity and explanatory power in three stages.
 I begin by noting that it is already compelling about three central ways of knowing—viz., perceiving, episodically remembering, and intuiting.
 I then argue that it is consistent with common sense to extend presentationalism to knowledge by inference, testimony, and semantic memory.
 I admit this extension has surprising implications given common assumptions about presentations and the structure of justification.
 But in the final key stage, I show that resistance to these implications rests on questionable further assumptions about the relationship between the structure of knowledge and the structure of justification.
 I conclude by previewing how my defense of presentationalism doubles as a defense of an account of knowledge according to which it is that factive mental state which, when occurrent, presents one with a fact.